Jump to Publications

 (Photo by Eleanor Warren-Thomas)

-My current work has a number of strands, including:
+This work had a number of strands, including:

 - the importance of rubber plantations as a driver of land use change and biodiversity loss (link to paper and media articles);

-- whether rubber plantations can be made more hospitable for wildlife using agroforestry systems, while providing livelihood benefits and maintaining rubber production.
+- the role of agroforestry in improving the hospitability of rubber plantations for wildlife, while providing livelihood benefits and maintaining rubber production.

 Rubber agroforest in Southern Thailand